 Today, total EU production only represents a few thousand tonnes, whilst total investment exceeded 1.5 billion Euros (as of December 2022).
 In terms of employment, the sector generates more than a thousand of jobs (direct and indirect) – and by the end of the decade, this figure will increase up to thirty thousand jobs.

 6. Are insects farmed organically?

 In terms of farming practices, insect farming follows concepts that are very close to the principles of ‘organic farming’.
 Insect farms rely on natural processes that require minimum inputs, such as water.
 In addition, no agrochemicals such as plant protection products, hormones or antibiotics are used.
 Moreover, thanks to the vertical practices incorporated in such facilities, insect production is second to none in terms of land use – fact that reflects its visible indirect benefits on the preservation of biodiversity.
-However, for the moment, insects cannot be certified as ‘organic’.
+However, for the moment, insect-derived products used in the food or feed chains cannot be certified with the EU organic label.
 The organic standards for insect farming practices are presently being developed by the European Commission.
 As a transitional measure, IPIFF supports the authorisation of insect PAPs in organic aquaculture (prior to the establishment of organic standards for insects).

 Following the entry into force of the new organic legislation (Regulation (EU) 2018/848), the use of insect processed insect frass will also be possible in EU organic agriculture.